-Andy Warhol Museum in Pittsburgh
+Mural at the Andy Warhol Museum in Pittsburgh

-Andy Warhol is arguably the most famous person born in Pittsburgh.
+Andy Warhol is arguably the most famous person born in the ‘Burgh.
 Pittsburgh magazine recently ranked the pop art icon #6 on the list of “The 50 Great Pittsburghers of All Time.”
 He joins the ranks of Mr. Rogers, Andrew Carnegie, H.J.
-Heinz, and Jonas Salk, amongst others.
-Out of a sizeable lists of artists and entertainers, Andy Warhol is the most famous Steel City native.
-Pittsburgh is home to a museum focused solely to the artist.
+Heinz (co founder of the ketchup company), and Jonas Salk (inventor of the polio vaccine), amongst others.
+I didn’t even know this until I relocated here, but the city is home to a comprehensive museum focused solely on the pop art legend.
 On an interesting note, The Andy Warhol Museum is the largest museum in the country dedicated to a single artist.
-Since opening in 1994, the museum has remained one of the city’s most popular attractions.

-Warhol’s Early life
+Warhol’s early life

 Campbells soup at the Andy Warhol Museum in Pittsburgh

-A section of the museum focuses on Warhol’s early life in Pittsburgh.
-Included are family portraits and early drawings.
-Before exploring the extensive collection, you may want to watch Fifteen Minutes Eternal, a 30 minute film which offers a nice introductory overview of Warhol’s life and art.
+A section of the museum focuses on his early life in the ‘Burgh.
+You will be able to see some family portraits and early drawings.
+Before exploring the extensive collection, you may want to watch Fifteen Minutes Eternal, a 30 minute film which offers a nice introductory overview of his life and art.
 Ask the admission desk for a schedule.
-In 1954, Warhol published an artist’s book called 25 Cats Named Sam and One Blue Pussy which featured 19 lithographs.
-During this time, Warhol lived in a NYC townhouse with his mom and 25 cats!

 A few early drawings of cats